 Build your own low loft bed with free plans from Ana-White.com This is a very simple build, no pocket holes required!
 The bed is sturdy and solid, and you can add storage underneath.
+We love it with totes for inexpensive, easy storage!
 Cost about $50 in lumber.
 Plan includes step by step diagrams, build video, cut lists and shopping lists.

 Related: Low Bunk Bed Plans